Chowkulza/DustSense/README.md

 The provided code is only an example that students can use as a guideline.
 It can be modified to suit their specific project requirements.

 I have tried to provide detailed documentation to make the project easy to follow, even for those with no prior knowledge of programming or electronics.
-This project follows a learning-based approach, encouraging students and enthusiasts to explore problem-solving and seek knowledge from various sources as they develop their skills.
+This project follows a probem-based learning approach, encouraging students and enthusiasts to explore problem-solving and seek knowledge from various sources as they develop their skills.